dghuuloc/Neovim.Config/README.md

 -- load plugins
 require("lazy").setup("plugins")
 ```
+Save the lazy.lua file and restart Neovim.
+Enter :Lazy on the command line to bring up the Lazy plugin manager interface.

 The command on the last line loads all the `.lua` file under `lua/plugins/` and the returned table will be merged and passed to `setup()`.

 ```lua